nico142857/tara_regulation/out_results/out_fingerprint/README.md

 - **`fingerprint_tara_10_comparison2_<matrix_type>.pdf`**:
   Line plots of the mean clr-abundance values of TFs for Tara Oceans, Human Gut, and Lake Water samples.
 The plots include shaded areas representing standard deviation and a correlation table showing the correlation coefficients between the mean clr-abundance values of the three sample types, ordered by the sample `TSC013` and filtered by selected samples [1] for each specified matrix type.

+## All the codes and results were provided by Nicolas Toro-Llanco